Shaf8808/project-portfolio-5/README.md

 ## Python validation

-All of my custom Python files were passed through the [CI Python linter](https://pep8ci.herokuapp.com/) and all passed the validation
+All of my Python files were passed through the [CI Python linter](https://pep8ci.herokuapp.com/) and all passed the validation successfully with no errors.

 ## Resolved bugs